kiboschool/course-frontend-web-dev/src/lessons/thinking-in-react/state.md

 In React, state refers to the data that can change over time and affect the behavior or render output of a component.

 One analogy I like is to think about your emotional state.
 It will change over time.
-It's almost never stable.
+It's rarely stable.

 In other words, it's the component's memory.
 The state in a React component is a JavaScript object and can hold information that may change over the lifetime of the component.